Receta: Cooking assistance and social connection application

 Receta was a great design foundation for my team and I and I want to show my upmost gratitude for everyone and you for taking the time to see our project Thank you and live a great life. :)

-Copyright 2025 by Trent Gwyn
+Copyright 2026 by Trenton Gwyn

 Create a free website with Framer, the website builder loved by startups, designers and agencies.